The 2015 CQ World-Wide WPX RTTY Contest

 III.
 BANDS: Only the 3.5, 7, 14, 21, and 28 MHz bands may be used.
 Observance of established band plans is strongly encouraged.

 IV.
-EXCHANGE: RST report plus a progressive contact serial number starting with 001 for the first contact.
+CONTEST EXCHANGE: RST report plus a progressive contact serial number starting with 001 for the first contact.
 Note: Multi-Two and Multi-Unlimited entrants use separate serial number sequences on each band.

 A. Score: The final score is the result of the total QSO points multiplied by the number of different prefixes worked.